 About the Author

 My shamelessly full name is Richard Mackey Oscar Fitzpatrick Nusser.
-My grandmother was a Fitzpatrick.
-I whimsically added her name to mine because the Fitzpatricks are a noble and ancient family, despite losing a baronetcy after the Stuart-led Catholics lost the Battle of the Boyne in 1690.
-I simply felt a need for a touch of nobility.
+My father was Oscar Nusser, my grandmother was a Fitzpatrick.
+I whimsically added their names to mine at my adolescent confirmation because I simply had need for a touch of nobility.
+The Fitzpatricks are a noble and ancient family, despite losing a baronetcy after the Stuart-led Catholics lost the Battle of the Boyne in 1690.
+Our Fitzpatricks were left with 300 acres in Offaly and Roscommon.

 I came into the world at 10:30 p.m., July 29, 1940, while German armies were crossing the Dnieper River into Ukraine.
 The latter was a ruthless stroke that brought nothing but trouble for Hitler, his armies, and the European continent.
 My birth had nothing to do with it.
 The ruthlessness and duplicity of Hitler and Stalin and the ambivalent responses of Britain and America to Hitler’s rise to power were the predominant topics of adult conversation as I was growing up during the war.
 I recall arguments and heated discussions swirling around the character and personalities of FDR, Churchill and Stalin with few conclusions drawn.
 Ambivalence, for the Mackey-Fitzpatrick family, seemed a virtue.
 To my young mind, the world was divided among Communists, Fascists and the wary.
 I grew up understanding the world was fraught with peril.
 Current events tell me nothing has changed.
 Consider Ukraine.